chrisg07/tileman/DESIGN.md

 ### Combat system (if any)

 ## Visual and UI Style Guide
+- Pixel art simple polygons
 ### Art direction
 ### UI/UX principles
+- Menus should be presented in a similar manner across the application.
+- When possible the same sizing and layouts should be used whenever lists of information or upgrades are displayed.
+- If an action or upgrade require a certain criteria to be met and that criteria is not currently met then that action or upgrade be disabled an visually appear as disabled.
 ### Animation guidelines
+- Actions taken by the player should result in visual feedback.
+Visual feedback will scale based on how effective of an action was.
+The effectiveness of an action will be determined by the impact the generated experience had in progressing the characters skills.
 ### Color palette
 ### Typography choices

 ## Data Structures and Systems
 ### Document how you want core systems structured:
 ### Save/load system requirements
+- Things that should be saved: core game state (skills, experience, upgrades, resources), generated world, position of entities
 ### Player data structure
+- Skills
+- Gathered resources
 ### World generation parameters
 - To start the only tile type that will be able to be generated or discovered is `Grass`.
 - As additional tile types are unlocked the character will be able to discover previously unseen tiles to have a chance of generating the new or improved tile type.